aixoss/aix-puppet/README.md

 ### Beginning with aixautomation
  As far as 'update' operation are concerned :<br>
-  You can perform download operations from FixCentral separately and see results.<br>
+  You can perform download operations from FixCentral (suma downloads) and build a NIM lpp_source resource with results of downloads in a first separate step, then in a second step you can update LPARs using the NIM lpp_source resource which was downloaded.
-  You can update in preview mode only (TO BE DONE), just to see the results, and decide to apply later on.

  As far as 'efix' operations are concerned :<br>
   You can perform all preparation steps without applying the efix ans see the results.<br>
   You can choose to apply efix later on.<br>